A Robust Multi-Item Auction Design with Statistical Learning: Preliminaries

-{\bf{VCG Mechanism.}} In this paper, we propose a novel mechanism that builds upon the foundation of the Vickrey-Clarke-Groves (VCG) mechanism.
-Given an allocation method $A(t)$, the VCG mechanism operates by allocating the bundle of items in accordance with $A(t)$ to the bidder who expresses the highest valuation for the bundle and charges them the value of the second highest bid.
-Mathematically, the value of a bundle $S$ for a given bidder $B_i$ is represented by $v_i(t_i, S)=\sum_{j\in[S]}\hat{t}_{ij}$, where $\hat{t}_{ij}$ is the bid of bidder $B_j$ to item $j$.
+{\bf{VCG Mechanism.}} In this paper, we will implement our methods upon the foundation of the Single-Stage Vickrey-Clarke-Groves (VCG) mechanism or the 2nd-price Vickrey mechanism in our situation.
+The VCG mechanism operates by allocating the bundle of items in accordance with the bidder who expresses the highest valuation for the bundle and charges them the value of the second highest bid.
+Mathematically, let $b_{i,j}$ be the reporting bid of bidder $B_j$ to item $j$.
 The winner of the bundle $S$ is determined as

-and the winner is subsequently charged with $\max_{i,i\neq i_{*}}\sum_{j\in[S]}{\hat{t}}_{ij}$.
-It is well-known that truthful reporting is a dominant strategy for each bidder in a VCG mechanism \citep[e.g.,][]{ausubel2006lovely}.
-This implies that, when using a VCG mechanism and soliciting bids from bidders, it can be expected that they will rationally provide truthful valuations, i.e. $\hat{t}_{ij}=t_{ij}$ for any bidder $B_i$ and item $j$.
+and the winner is subsequently charged with $\max_{i,i\neq i_{*}}\sum_{j\in[S]}{b}_{i,j}$.
+It is well-known that truthful reporting is a dominant strategy for each bidder in a VCG mechanism \citep[e.g.,][]{ausubel2006lovely} and VCG mechanism has also been widely recognized for its desirable properties of DSIR and DSIC \citep{vickrey1961counterspeculation, clarke1971multipart, che2001optimal}.
+This implies that, when using a VCG mechanism and soliciting bids from bidders, it can be expected that they will rationally provide truthful valuations, i.e. $b_{i,j}=t_{i,j}$ for any bidder $B_i$ and item $j$.

-This feature greatly simplifies the estimation of bidders' types, as any queries made to bidders will yield accurate responses, leaving the need for estimation solely on the types that were not queried.
-The VCG mechanism has also been widely recognized for its desirable properties of IR and BIC \citep{clarke1971multipart, che2001optimal, vickrey1961counterspeculation}.